sachaker/sachaker.github.io/thoughts.md

 ---
 # **Brown Gold: How our poop is the most untapped gold mine of the 21st Century**

 Poop, and by extension, wastewater, is a data source that will be replenished each minute of every hour of every day until the end of civilization.
-The microbiome is *severely* underappreciated in medicine and health (thankfully, there are a few companies who recognize this systemic short-sightedness check out: [Pendulum Therapeutics](https://pendulum.co/) or [Gingko Bioworks](https://www.ginkgobioworks.com/)).
+The microbiome is *severely* underappreciated in medicine and health (however, I can name a couple good companies that recognize this systemic short-sightedness: [Pendulum Therapeutics](https://pendulum.co/) and [Gingko Bioworks](https://www.ginkgobioworks.com/)).
 I've always been puzzled by this...
 The evidence supporting the significance of the microbiome is almost insurmountable ([Alzheimer's](https://www.nature.com/articles/s41422-019-0227-7), [longevity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6051225/), [obesity](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5082693/), [autism](https://www.nature.com/articles/d41586-020-00198-y).
 The list goes on...), so how the hell could this be almost universally overlooked?

 Most recently, [researchers discovered](https://www.nature.com/articles/d41586-020-00973-x) that sewage water serves as a useful proxy for the extent of COVID-19 infections in the community.
 This made me wonder: why haven't we done this before?